Taste Your Way Through New Zealand & Experience Its Wine Regions

 Mission Estate

 Established in 1851, Mission Estate Winery is New Zealand’s oldest winery.
 It’s located in an elegant seminary and offers lots of outdoor seating and a history-rich interior.
-The tasting features interesting wines and includes a branded glass.
-This dreamy venue is an ideal location for a wedding or engagement shoot.
+This had to be one of my favorite vineyards to visit, especially since the place was to pretty!

 Wairarapa